 Traditional ways to promote lead magnets involve your website.
 You can use a pop-up on your website that appears on your home page or the pages that are most relevant to your offer.
 Make sure that if you use a pop up, you provide a way for those who are not interested to exit the message and go back to viewing your site.

 You can also simply invite your website visitors to join your email list.
+You might be surprised to know that lead nurturing email campaigns generate 4 to 10 more responses if compared to other email campaigns.
 Create a call-to-action in the side bar of your website with a space for visitors to enter their email address.
 To encourage your subscribers to share your email content with others, you may also want to add social share buttons to your email marketing messages.
 This will help you grow your email marketing list by getting your email content in front of new consumers.